sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

-# SigStore / Cosign
+# sigstore / Cosign

-[Sigstore](https://sigstore.dev/) is a [Linux Foundation](https://linuxfoundation.org/) project that aims to provide public software signing and transparency to improve open source supply chain security.
+[sigstore](https://sigstore.dev/) is a [Linux Foundation](https://linuxfoundation.org/) project that aims to provide public software signing and transparency to improve open source supply chain security.
-As part of the Sigstore project, [Cosign](https://github.com/sigstore/cosign) allows seamless container signing, verification and storage.
+As part of the sigstore project, [Cosign](https://github.com/sigstore/cosign) allows seamless container signing, verification and storage.
 You can read more about it [here](https://blog.sigstore.dev/).

 Connaisseur currently supports the elementary function of verifying Cosign-generated signatures against the locally created corresponding public keys.
-We plan to expose further features of Cosign and Sigstore in upcoming releases, so stay tuned!
+We plan to expose further features of Cosign and sigstore in upcoming releases, so stay tuned!

 ## Basic usage